BrainObjects/BrainObjectDocs/00-Building_Blocks.md

    - which maintain a list of operations and schedule them based on some rules (priorities, dependencies)
    - which keep track of their performance
  - OperationPersistencyService
-   - to ensure that a "job" can not get lost and that it will
+   - to ensure that a "job" can not get lost and that it will continue after possible crash
 - `SwiftNIORequestDispatcher`
 	- map "HTTP routes" to the root `Operation` of known `ProcessingPipeline`
 	- which are are identified by a `WorkflowDefinition`